 Before I provide the review, it is customary to give an outline of the plot.
 It starts with an assassin, Will Robie, on a mission.
 He is hired by a secret organization that works for the United Stated government and is visible to the eyes of only those people with an obnoxiously high pay grade.
 His job profile is to eliminate threats that may prove lethal for his country in future.
 One such mission of his goes haywire after he refuses to pull the trigger after sensing that something was wrong.
 In another part of town, a teenager Julie Getty is left devastated by the inexplicable murder of her parents and is on the run and fate conspires to make the two of them meet.
 Or is just fate?

 Meanwhile, Robie begins investigating the crime scene in which he himself was involved along with the feds.
-One such fed, Nicole Vance, begins to take special interest in Robie after witnessing his skills at a shoot out.
+One such feed, Nicole Vance, begins to take the special interest in Robie after witnessing his skills at a shootout.
 The people responsible remain a step ahead of him which forces him to think that he is being played with.
-Digging further into the murders assures him that the two murders have a connection but fails to pin point it.
+Digging further into the murders assures him that the two murders have a connection but fails to pinpoint it.
 Keeping Julie safe is his top priority but with every level of his organization being infiltrated with traitors, there aren’t many whom he can fall back on!

 To keep a reader interested, there are two basic things.One that the writing should be crisp and to the author should not waste a lot of time explaining what is happening.
 I found the latter a problem while reading a Dan Brown novel and believe me, it did begin to get on my nerves.
 At every stage, the reader gets a clear idea of what is happening but the mystery still remains very carefully concealed.
 The characters have been created so realistically that you cannot help but feel associated with them till a certain extent.